UK paper reveals abuse claims against tycoon Philip Green

 Green’s lawyers deny that his conduct “amounted to any type of crime, or anything that would amount to gross misconduct, or a serious risk to health and safety.”

-Green obtained an injunction to stop the newspaper publishing the allegations, but dropped his legal action on Friday after his name became public.
+Green obtained an injunction to stop the newspaper publishing the allegations, but dropped his legal action on Friday because his name has already become public.

+A judge at London’s High Court declined a request by the Telegraph to impose conditions preventing Green from suing the newspaper or the former employees in the future.

+The case has renewed debate about the corporate use of non-disclosure agreements.
+The practice has been under scrutiny since it emerged last year that movie mogul Harvey Weinstein used them to keep alleged sex abuse victims from speaking out.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.